BUSINESS NEWS

 For micro businesses with up to 10 staff, grants of up to £2,500 are available.
 Small firms with under 50 employees can get up to £5,000, and medium companies with no more than 250 workers can access up to £10,000.

-Applications for the funding close at 12pm on 31 May and the training needs to be completed by 31 March 2025.
+Applications for the funding close at midnight on 18 August and the training needs to be completed by 31 March 2025.
 Businesses can apply here.

 Artificial intelligence core skills